 It's now so common that data breaches have almost become a way of life.
 Something you are just meant to accept.
 You're not alone.
 But it doesn't have to be that way.

 If you have been notified about a data breach you could be eligible to make a claim for compensation.
 Strict time limits apply so click the link below now to get started today.

 Your data deserves protection from malicious players preying on your sensitive information.
 Luckily, if you live in England and Wales, today you benefit from tough privacy and data protection laws.

 This robust legal framework enables you to challenge organisations responsible for exposing your data.
 This means you could claim compensation for financial loss and emotional distress.
 Even if the cause of the breach was human error or a sophisticated hacker attack, you can still make a claim.

-If you feel like you've suffered from a data breach and want to claim compensation this is what you need to do next.
-Click below to see if you qualify for a no-win, no-fee claim today.
-If you are successful you'll get access to a team of experienced solicitors ready to fight in your corner.
+If you feel like you've suffered from a data breach and want to claim compensation, this is what you need to do next.
+Click below to see if one of our panel law firms can offer you a no-win, no-fee claim today.
+If you are successful, you'll get access to a team of experienced solicitors ready to fight in your corner.
 Time limits to make a claim apply, so act now.